About this review

-Pfizer continues to evaluate our approach to non-financial reporting, including adherence to several existing, globally recognized external frameworks.
-These include the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB) and the International Integrated Reporting Council (IIRC).
-We have relied on elements of each framework in developing this year's annual review while adhering to none in its entirety.
-As you’ll see, we include a GRI Reference Table in this Annual Review as a reference tool to help readers more readily locate relevant information across Pfizer's web-based resources.
+Pfizer continues to evaluate our approach to non-financial reporting, including reference to several existing, globally-recognized external frameworks.
+These include the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board and the International Integrated Reporting Council.
+We relied on elements of each framework in developing this year's Annual Review while formally adhering to none in its entirety.
+We included a GRI Reference Table in this Annual Review as a tool to help readers more readily locate relevant information across Pfizer's web-based resources.

-We also take into account elements of other Environment, Social and Governance (ESG) indices and sustainability indicators – in particular, the Access to Medicines Index and the UN Global Goals (also known as the Sustainable Development Goals).
-Throughout this report, you’ll see the Global Goals icons near various efforts to highlight the work we are doing across Pfizer to meet these achievements by 2030.
+Pfizer also considers elements of other ESG indices and sustainability indicators – in particular, the ATMi and the United Nations (UN) Sustainable Development Goals (also known as the Global Goals).
+Throughout this report, you will see the Global Goals icons alongside various efforts to highlight the work we are doing across Pfizer to meet these goals by 2030.